-1.27 Network Rail STE relied on the deliverability assessments carried out by Infrastructure Projects (IP) to demonstrate that it had the capability to deliver its rebalanced work bank as far as supply chain and access were concerned.
-Our challenge meetings did not give us total confidence that IP's scrutiny had been at such a level of granularity that routes could be certain of the conclusions.
-STE described its initiatives around staff competency and the introduction of a new single competency framework as contributing to greater certainty that its own staff could deliver these activities.
+- true of the assessments for additional volumes included in Network Rail's response to our draft determination. - 1.35 STE described its initiatives around staff competency and the introduction of a new single competency framework as contributing to greater certainty that its own staff could deliver these activities.
 It will need to assure its capability to deliver consistently and comprehensively.
 We also note that there are challenges about how well positioned the supply chain is to begin planned work effectively at the beginning of the control period and to cope with delivering some of the peaks in planned work, such as signalling volumes in mid-CP6.